 +++ At EMBL from December 2019 +++

-The Rapti group dissects cellular and molecular mechanisms of nervous system assembly and the underlying glia–neuron crosstalk, using advanced genetics, genomics and imaging approaches.
+The Rapti group dissects cellular and molecular mechanisms of nervous system assembly and the underlying glia–neuron crosstalk, using advanced genetics, genomics and live imaging approaches.

 Previous and current research